auth0/wordpress/README.md

 4. `cp ./wp/wp-config-sample.php ./wp-config.php; # edit to add MySQL DB info and set "WP_DEBUG" to TRUE`
 5. `cp ./wp/index.php ./index.php; # replace "/wp-blog-header.php" with "/wp/wp-blog-header.php"`
 6. `git clone https://github.com/joshcanhelp/auth0-wp-test.git ./wp-content/themes/auth0-wp-test`

+The main requirement for testing, though, is using the latest version of WordPress with our minimum supported PHP version.

 ### How to build the initial setup assets?